kranthireddy98/Java-backend/core-java-cache-learning/src/main/java/com/cache/cache.md

 - Serve subsequent requests from memory
 - Avoid repeated database calls

-This approach typically uses in-memory data structures such as maps.
+This is commonly implemented using in-memory maps.

 In single-threaded scenarios, this appears to work correctly.